MannyRoth/Chess_in_python/README.md

 I originally wanted to develop this into a a version of Chess that would be a mini-game to find the best move during a game and give players a score as to "how accurate" their moe was according to something like StockFish(Chess A.I.).
-Other Projects took up my time but I still think this shows my understaning of simple python ideas.
+Other Projects took up my time but I still think this shows my understanding of simple python ideas.

 ## Lessons Learned